codesandbox/codesandbox-client/packages/homepage/content/docs/2-tests.md

 ## How does CodeSandbox runs tests?

-Jest is a zero configuration test runner that allows you easily write JavaScript tests without setting anything up.
-More info on [Jest](https://jestjs.io/).
-CodeSandbox uses this library to run the tests directly in the browser.
+CodeSandbox uses [Jest](https://jestjs.io/) library to run the tests directly in the browser.
 That means you can write tests, but adding additional plugins is not possible in the Client Sandbox experience.

 ## How to write tests in the CodeSandbox Client Sandboxes